How to Build a Treehouse

 A treehouse is a dream not just of children but of adults alike.
-Thoughts of lazy days while reading a book or sipping a cold beverage in a private, lofty paradise often fuel the motivation to pick out a tree and start building immediately.
+Thoughts of lazy days while reading a book or sipping a cold beverage in a private, lofty paradise is heaven on earth.
 Enjoying a treehouse worry-free, though, is possible only when the treehouse is sturdy and secure.

 This open-air platform-style treehouse is safe, basic, and requires only one tree.
 Difficult and unfamiliar arboreal engineering is kept to a minimum because the weight of the platform is borne entirely by four posts sunk into the ground.
 Alternately, for a more classic treehouse look, half of the platform can be carried by two trees substituting for two posts.
 Save time by installing pre-built deck railing or save money by building the railing from scratch.